-The FDA requires supplement-makers to list all a supplement’s ingredients and the amounts of those ingredients on the label.
+The FDA requires supplement-makers to list all of a supplement’s ingredients and the amounts of those ingredients on the label.

-They may list out what’s in the proprietary blend, as you can see in the picture below, but they won’t tell you the actual amounts of the ingredients in that blend.
+The company may list out what’s in the proprietary blend, as you can see in the picture below, but they won’t tell you the actual amounts of the ingredients in that blend.

 1. They don’t want anyone else to be able to recreate it.

 2. They may not want to tell you exactly how much of the herbs are in each dose of medication, possibly because it’s a dash of herb and heap of random BS.